InfoVizW2018/activity-2-kj/Activity2.md

 ## How

 A schedule view with day of the week on the x axis and time of day on the y axis.
-Sailings would be represented by a block in the calendar colored with one of the 3 colors used in the example schedule: pink for Tillbury-Nanaimo, green for Surry-Duke Pt. and yellow for Tillbury-Swartz Bay.
+Sailings would be represented by a block in the calendar colored with one of 3 colors: purple for Tillbury-Nanaimo, green for Surry-Duke Pt. and blue for Tillbury-Swartz Bay.
 The colored bar (sailing) is then filled partially (or fully) representing the load.
 Interactive tools (toggles or buttons) would filter the visualization according to vessel, route and time span used for calculating the average load for that sailing.
+This view can be seen in **Ferry Schedule Design Activity 2.pdf**

+Another view is a daily view that demonstrates vessel and berth availablity.
+The vessel and berth items are the rows of the schedule table and the time of day as the horizontal header.
+Here, the routes are indicated by the colored bars and the load information based on the percentage of fill for each bar.
+The berth availablilty is demonstrated with a red bar that indicates when a berth is occupied by a vessel.
+The availability for a berth is then shown as the free times.
+This view can be seen in **Vessel and Berth Day View.pdf**

 This representation allows the viewer to discover correlated data and filter to the desired items and attribute in order to successfully discover overlaps and construct a new schedule.
 Manual control over the schedule has not been addressed fully, but with the information available, a edit feature could be added for the user to add and remove sailings and be able to visualize how they would fit into the current live schedule.